eval-protocol/python-sdk/development/readiness/remote_evaluation_setup_plan.md

 ## Part 2: Future Vision - First-Class Self-Hosted Remote Evaluators (GCP/AWS)

-This section outlines a plan to significantly enhance `reward-kit` to provide a seamless, "one-command" experience for users to deploy their Python reward functions to their own cloud infrastructure (initially GCP Cloud Run and AWS Lambda) and register these as remote evaluators with the Fireworks AI platform.
-The core principle is **ease of use**: the user writes only their reward function logic, and `reward-kit` handles the complexities of packaging, cloud deployment, and secure secret management.
+This section outlines a plan to significantly enhance `eval-protocol` to provide a seamless, "one-command" experience for users to deploy their Python reward functions to their own cloud infrastructure (initially GCP Cloud Run and AWS Lambda) and register these as remote evaluators with the Fireworks AI platform.
+The core principle is **ease of use**: the user writes only their reward function logic, and `eval-protocol` handles the complexities of packaging, cloud deployment, and secure secret management.

 ### 2.1.
 Objectives
 (Content as before)
-*   Enable users to deploy reward functions to their own GCP Cloud Run or AWS Lambda environments with a single `reward-kit` CLI command.
+*   Enable users to deploy reward functions to their own GCP Cloud Run or AWS Lambda environments with a single `eval-protocol` CLI command.
 *   Abstract away most cloud-provider-specific complexities from the user.
 *   Provide a "zero-wrapper" experience: users only write their Python reward function module.
 *   Integrate secure secret management for secrets used *by* the reward function (e.g., API keys for third-party services), leveraging cloud provider secret managers (GCP Secret Manager, AWS Secrets Manager).